disability for anxiety

 How Hard Is It To Get Disability for Anxiety?

+Important: We updated this article in June 2023 to make sure all info below is both current and correct.
 Depression and anxiety can make daily activities feel impossible — including work.
 Unlike physical health issues, anxiety is harder to prove, despite how common it is.
-In fact, mental disorders like anxiety are the #2 reason people file disability claims today.
+In fact, mental health issues like anxiety are the #5 reason people file disability claims.
 (The #1 reason is musculoskeletal disorders, such as back pain.)
 However, you may still get disability for anxiety if your symptoms force you to stop working.

 Physical Symptoms That Help Support Your Disability for Anxiety Claim

 Anxiety causes many different symptoms, from chronic worry to outright panic attacks and physical agitation.
-And while it’s listed as a mental disorder, anxiety can often cause physical symptoms, including:
+And while it’s listed as a mental condition, anxiety can often cause physical symptoms, including:

 • Sweating